johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/BuildingComponents/BuildingContentful.md

 # Building Contentful Components

-While building sites, there often are use cases where the same content is re-used between pages or possibly it could be a component you want to share with another site.
+While building sites, there are often use cases where content is re-used between pages, or you might want to share a component with another site.

 A contentful component allows you to specify the default content of a component,